 Tools such as iPads are widely utilised to allow the objectives and skills within these areas to be fully met across a range of subjects in the curriculum.
-These mobile devices allow computing to be fully embedded within the wider curriculum and provide children with a state of the art experience.
+These mobile devices allow computing to be fully embedded within the wider curriculum and provide children with a state-of-the-art experience.
 A log to borrow the iPads is available on the shared staff calendar and also allows evidence of usage to be collected.

-In addition to this, each class is allocated a time in the ICT suite to focus on core computing skills that do not necessarily lend themselves to be covered in a cross curricular way.
+In addition to this, each class is allocated a time in the ICT suite to focus on core computing skills that do not necessarily lend themselves to being covered in a cross-curricular way.
 It also allows children to experience the very latest in technology, with advanced operating systems and multi-faceted software.

-Classroom computers support the development of computing capability by enabling further development of tasks from the ICT suite; utilising the Interactive Whiteboard, encouraging research, and allowing for the creative use of technology in subjects.
+Classroom computers support the development of computing capability by enabling further development of tasks from the ICT suite: utilising the interactive whiteboard, encouraging research and allowing for the creative use of technology in subjects.
 All use of technology is highlighted in subject planning.

-Interactive whiteboards and ceiling mounted projectors are located in all classrooms as well as the ICT suite.
+Interactive whiteboards and ceiling-mounted projectors are located in all classrooms as well as the ICT suite.
 These are used as a teaching and learning resource across the curriculum.
+All classrooms have "Clevertouch" boards.
+This allows for easy access to resources and provides children with further opportunities to demonstrate their ICT skills.